 are fragments of the Martian surface, ejected

 which have happened to travel to Earth and survive passage through the

 - They are about 1 Byr old.
 (Typical meteorite remnants

 of the solar nebula would be much older, at about 4.5 Byr.)

-- Their isotope ratios match Viking results
+- Their Argon isotope ratios match results from the Viking and Curiosity

 - Analysis of the SNC minerals shows that Mars was once